roblaing/erlang_mooc/README.md

 <h2>2.
 Signature, Purpose Statement, Header</h2>

 A reason the HTDP recipe bundles these three together is they need to be done concurrently.
+Since the guts of a program is likely to change often as you get more experienced with a given language &mdash; with your code hopefully getting shorter and faster as your knowledge grows &mdash; it's vital to think "what" rather than "how" first.

 <h3>2.1 Signature</h3>

+<q>State what kind of data the desired function consumes and produces.</q>

-What HTDP terms <em>signatures</em> are also commonly known as <em>contracts</em>, or <em>specifications</em>, the jargon used in Erlang's <a href="https://erlang.org/doc/reference_manual/typespec.html">
+What HTDP terms <em>signatures</em> are also commonly known as <em>APIs</em>, <em>contracts</em>, or <em>specifications</em>, the jargon used in Erlang's <a href="https://erlang.org/doc/reference_manual/typespec.html">
 <code>-spec</code> and <code>-type</code></a> annotations.

-A key part of this is thinking in terms of <em>sets</em> (as explained in the brilliant lesson by
+Here we think in terms of <em>sets</em> (as explained in the brilliant lesson by
-<a href="https://www.youtube.com/watch?v=JsduHKckB04">Eddie Woo</a>), or <em>types</em> as sets are known in computer science.
+<a href="https://www.youtube.com/watch?v=JsduHKckB04">Eddie Woo</a>), or <em>types</em> as sets are known in computer science,
+and operations on these sets.

-Erlang encourages this with its <a href="http://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html">dialyzer</a> and
+Erlang promotes this thinking with its <a href="http://erlang.org/doc/apps/dialyzer/dialyzer_chapter.html">dialyzer</a> and
 <a href="http://erlang.org/doc/man/typer.html">typer</a> tools.

-<q>Tip: use <code>typer foo.erl</code> to check your <code>-spec ...</code> statements by commenting them out after you've written them.
-Regard it as a testing tool, not a substitute for thinking.</q>
+<eme>Tip: use <code>typer foo.erl</code> to check your <code>-spec ...</code> statements by commenting them out after you've written them.
+Regard it as a testing tool, not a substitute for thinking.</em>

 As with any programming language, Erlang has a
 <a href="https://www.cs.tufts.edu/~nr/cs257/archive/barbara-liskov/data-abstraction-and-hierarchy.pdf">type hirarchy</a>,
 a phrase I think Turing-award winner Barbara Liskov coined.

-My type hirarchy for Erlang (work in progress) looks like this:
+I've diagramed Erlang's type hirarchy (work in progress) like this:

 <code><pre>
 any()